miklevin/MikeLev.in/_includes/cat_ai.md

 <ol>
+<li><a href="/blog/disclosure-ended-up-being-a-non-event-just-some-guy-who-had-to-put-his-pants-on-after-he-started-the-youtube-stream/">Disclosure ended up being a non-event.
+Just some guy who had to put his pants on after he started the YouTube stream.</a> (Wed Jun 14, 2023)
+<br/>Relax everyone, tomorrow will be just like today, but with more situational awareness.
+Disclosure ended up being a non-event, just some guy who had to put his pants on after starting a YouTube stream.
+Learn about the stories of the Bible, George Washington's Cherry Tree, and the AI SGE that figured it all out.
+Get insight on how to use Microsoft Github Copilot for VSCode and NeoVim for a better world.</li>
 <li><a href="/blog/from-situational-awareness-to-formulating-effective-test/">From Situational Awareness To Formulating Effective Test</a> (Wed Jun 14, 2023)
 <br/>Learn how to take control of your emotions and protect yourself from manipulation with this article.
 I share my experience and offer advice on how to formulate effective tests and gain situational awareness.
 Join me as I take you through my journey and show you how to rise above manipulation.</li>
 <li><a href="/blog/piquing-copilot-s-interest-about-pi-and-ai-and-on-his-blog-he-has-copilot-a-i-s-e-o/">Piquing Copilot's Interest About Pi and AI...
 And On His Blog He Has Copilot, A-I-S-E-O</a> (Fri Jun 09, 2023)